 Is it easy to park around the park ?

 The park has a large car park, located 50m from the entrance, in front of the Museum of Prehistory and Geology.
 It is completely free.

 Can we leave the park and re-enter ?

-Upon payment of the park entrance fee, a small ink stamp will be applied to your wrist.
+You will be given a receipt when you pay for admission to the park.
 It will allow you to go out and return to the park as many times as you like during the day.

 Can I take my dog with me ?

 Dogs are not allowed in the park for safety reasons: not only for our visitors, but also for our birds and even for your dog !